smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/readme.md

 --------------------------------------------------------
 **UNION**

 When using `UNION`, the SQL standard dictates that duplicate rows should be removed from the result set.
-When dealing with NULL, however, NULL is considered to be unique and not a duplicate of another NULL.
-Simply, NULL is not distinct from NULL.

 ```sql
 SELECT Fruit FROM ##TableA